 Standardized Test Results (SAT Reasoning Test or ACT with Writing): Either exam is acceptable.
 Official SAT results should be sent to institution #5506.
 Official ACT with writing results should be sent to institution #0750.
 Any student for whom a test registration fee presents a financial hardship may wish to review SAT fee waiver information or ACT fee waiver information.
-Transfer applicants earning the AA degree from a Florida State College System institution should request to have the exam requirement waived.
+Transfer applicants earning the AA degree from a Florida College System institution should request to have the exam requirement waived.

-Recommendation: The recommendation should be sent directly to the Office of Admissions and Financial Aid by the academic instructor, guidance counselor, or academic or PTK advisor.
+Recommendation: The recommendation should be sent via the Common Application or sent directly to the Office of Admissions and Financial Aid by the academic instructor, guidance counselor, or academic or PTK advisor.
 Substitutions should be approved by a member of the Admissions Committee.

-Interview: An interview with an admissions counselor is required only for early admission candidates.
-It is the responsibility of the individual to notify the Office of Admissions and Financial Aid of any new information or changes to information reported in the application (e.g., regarding contact information, school enrollment, course work, and/or conduct).
+Additional Detail: It is the responsibility of the individual to notify the Office of Admissions and Financial Aid of any new information or changes to information reported in the application (e.g., regarding contact information, school enrollment, course work, and/or conduct).
 An individual whose admission application materials, residency affidavit, or supplemental document(s) contain false, fraudulent, or incomplete statements may be subject to disciplinary action; this may include denial of admission, suspension of registration, invalidation of college credit, invalidation of degree, dismissal from New College, or other disciplinary action.